(c) 2024 PillSync.com

 2.1General Dosage and Administration Information

 • Administer rosuvastatin tablets orally as a single dose at any time of day, with or without food.
-The tablet should be swallowed whole.• Assess LDL-C when clinically appropriate, as early as 4 weeks after initiating rosuvastatin tablets, and adjust the dosage if necessary.• If a dose is missed, advise patients not take an extra dose.
-Resume treatment with the next dose.
+Swallow the tablets whole. • Assess LDL-C when clinically appropriate, as early as 4 weeks after initiating rosuvastatin tablets, and adjust the dosage if necessary.

 2.2 Recommended Dosage in Adult Patients

-• The dosage range for rosuvastatin tablets are 5 to 40 mg orally once daily.• The recommended dose of rosuvastatin tablets depend on a patient’s indication for usage, LDL-C, and individual risk for cardiovascular events.
+• The dosage range for rosuvastatin tablets are 5 to 40 mg orally once daily.• The recommended dose of rosuvastatin tablets depend on a patient’s indication for usage, LDL-C, and individual risk for CV events.

 2.3Recommended Dosage in Pediatric Patients